bleutzinn/grav-plugin-add-page-by-form/README.md

 The most important settings are:

-- 'route' sets the file location for the new page.
+- 'parent' sets the parent page for the new page. 'parent' must be the path from the pages root, for example '/user_contributions'.
+The parent page must exist.
 - 'template' specifies the Twig template to be used by the new page.
 Use 'page' for a regular page and 'item' for a blog post item.
 - 'pagefrontmatter' is a block of frontmatter that gets inserted in the new page header.